matthewJamesAbbott/Pascal-Chess/README.md

 I think java script chess is next.

-then bug fixes and gui from c++ fixed for all then finally a rerite of all five into more native oop for each language.
+then bug fixes and gui from c++ fixed for all then finally a rewrite of all five into more native oop for each language.